Crop desiccation

-Pre-harvest crop desiccation refers to the application of an agent to a crop just before harvest to kill the leaves and/or plants so that the crop dries out from environmental conditions ("dry-down") more quickly and evenly.
-In agriculture, the term desiccant is applied to an agent that promotes dry down, thus the agents used are not chemical desiccants, rather they are herbicides and/or defoliants used to artificially accelerate the drying of plant tissues.
+Pre-harvest crop desiccation is the application of an agent to a crop just before harvest to kill the leaves and/or plants so that the crop dries out from environmental conditions, or "dry-down", more quickly and evenly.
+Crop desiccants (not to be confused with chemical desiccants) include herbicides and defoliants, used to accelerate the natural drying of plant tissues.
 Desiccation of crops through the use of herbicides is practiced worldwide on a variety of food and non-food crops.

 Uses

 Crop desiccation can improve the efficiency and economics of mechanical harvesting.
 In grain crops such as wheat, barley and oats, uniformly dried crops do not have to be windrowed (swathed and dried) prior to harvest, but can easily be straight-cut and harvested.
 This saves the farmer time and money, which is important in northern regions where the growing season is short.
 In a non-food crop such as cotton, reliance on natural frost may be too late to be effective in some regions.
 Thus leaves that remain on the cotton plant will interfere with mechanical harvesters and stain the white cotton resulting in a lower quality grade; herbicides which cause both defoliation and desiccation reduce these problems.

 Desiccation can improve the uniformity of a crop.
 It may correct for uneven crop growth which is a problem in northern climates, during wet summers, or when weed control is poor.
 Plants that have naturally reached the end of their maturation may be mingled with plants in earlier stages of growth; controlled desiccation evens that out.
 This also increases uniformity of moisture content in grain, which has positive economic benefits in the storage of the grain and the price of the grain.

 Desiccation can enhance the ripening of a crop.
 With sugarcane, for example, glyphosate application increases sucrose concentration before harvest.
 With grains, for example, as a consequence of crop plant uniformity as noted above, grain ripeness can be made more uniform through the same process.

 Several additional advantages of desiccation have been cited: harvest can be conducted earlier; weed control is initiated for a future crop; earlier ripening allows for earlier replanting; desiccation reduces green material in the harvest putting less strain on harvesting machinery.

 Examples of crops that may be subjected to pre-harvest desiccation include: